AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

    CL --- SV
 ```

-`AccelByte Gaming Services`  features can be customized by using `Extend Override`
+`AccelByte Gaming Services` (AGS) features can be customized with
-apps.
-An `Extend Override` app is essentially a `gRPC server` which contains one
+`Extend Override` apps.
+An `Extend Override` app is a `gRPC server` which
-or more custom functions which can be called by `AccelByte Gaming Services`
+contains one or more custom functions which can be called by AGS
 instead of the default functions.

 ## Overview

-This repository contains a sample `Extend Override` app for `rotating shop items`
+This repository serves as a template project for an `Extend Override`
+app for `rotating shop items` written in `Python`.
+You can clone this repository
+and start implementing custom functions which can then be called by AGS.

+By using this repository as a template project, you will get the recommended
+authentication and authorization implemented out-of-the-box.
+You will also get
+some instrumentation for observability so that metrics, traces, and
+logs will be available when the app is deployed.

+As an example to get you started, this template project contains sample
-written in `Python`.
-It provides a simple custom rotating shop items function for
+custom  rotating shop items function for
 platform service in `AccelByte Gaming Services`.

-This sample app also shows the instrumentation setup necessary for
-observability.
-It is required so that metrics, traces, and logs are able to
-flow properly when the app is deployed.

 ## Prerequisites